Navigating the New Normal

 We are advising financial institutions, investors, and businesses on the QE program and other loan and credit facilities.
 State and local governments turn to us for help accessing funds to combat COVID-19 and addressing cash flow pressures via newly available liquidity programs.
 And we are guiding small business clients through comprehensive CARES Act and Paycheck Protection Program issues.

 We’re guiding public companies through pandemic-related disclosure requirements, corporate governance issues, and shareholder concerns.
-We are helping businesses of all sizes avoid antitrust and competition pitfalls and prepare for the spate of workplace lawsuits that generally accompany layoffs, furloughs, and salary reductions.
+We are helping businesses of all sizes avoid antitrust and competition pitfalls and respond to workplace lawsuits that accompany layoffs, furloughs, and salary reductions.

 We are litigating construction and development disputes on behalf of real estate owners and investors.
 Our bankruptcy lawyers are advising clients on all facets of financial distress, both in and outside of formal proceedings, including distressed real estate projects and loans.
 Education industry clients have retained us to handle issues involving tuition reimbursement.
 The IP litigation team is enforcing valuable patents, trademarks, copyrights, trade secrets, and licensing agreements.